Modern and Medieval Languages

 Trinity Hall has a strong tradition of excellence in MML, a tradition that emerges through the collaboration and mutual supportiveness of our student cohorts.
 Our students tell us they work and revise together with others in their year group and feel supported by their peers as well as by the College and Fellows in their subject areas.
 As well as collaboration, we encourage independent learning, resilience and confidence in our students.

-We currently have three Fellows: Dr Louise Haywood, who specializes in Medieval Iberian literature and culture and translation theory and practice; Dr Isabelle McNeill, who specializes in French film and literature; and Dr Leila Mukhida, who specializes in politics and aesthetics in German and Austrian visual culture.
+We currently have two Fellows: Dr Louise Haywood, who specializes in Medieval Iberian literature and culture and translation theory and practice; and Dr Leila Mukhida, who specializes in politics and aesthetics in German and Austrian visual culture.
 As a team, we focus on creative and critical approaches to academic work and fostering a nurturing and inclusive MML community in College, working closely with colleagues in Asian and Middle Eastern Studies, Linguistics, Classics and History.
 We welcome non-traditional applicants to our community.
 We organize study skills workshops for first-year students and critical theory seminars across all resident year groups to enable students to find their own critical voices in their written work and to question their assumptions about the study and analysis of language and culture.

 Suggested Resources